Academic Progress Standards

 - Include supporting documentation verifying the situation (i.e.: letter from physician, copy of memorial service, police or accident report, etc.) with the appeal petition.

 - Include an academic plan of action that will enable the student to meet the minimum standards in the future.

 - Students suspended for exceeding the maximum hours requirement should also include a letter from their department academic advisor listing the courses still needed to complete their degree AND the anticipated date of graduation.

 Appeals will be considered by the Satisfactory Academic Progress Appeal Committee, which will render a decision.
 This Committee consists of members from various NEIU departments and offices, including the Financial Aid Office.
 The Committee meets every six to eight weeks during the semester unless an emergency situation occurs and the meeting is rescheduled.

 Any appeals received after the eighth week of the term will not be considered until the following term.
-The Financial Aid Office will promptly notify the student in writing of the committee’s decision.
+The Financial Aid Office will promptly notify the student of the committee’s decision in writing.
 Students in termination status may enroll in classes.
 However, if their appeal is denied the student is responsible for any charges incurred at NEIU.